 Because white collar cases require tedious examination of records and asset tracing, defense attorneys in this area need to be experienced in obtaining, examining, and most importantly, understanding voluminous records, documents, and written materials.
 The ability to follow the paper trial is a skill many attorneys do not have.
 In addition to the talents our partners bring to the table, we work with forensic accountants and former federal tax agents to ensure even the most complicated white collar cases are fully prepared from the defense side.

 Another important strategic distinction exists.
 Street crime cases are often enhanced by delay and a ‘wait and see’ approach.
 This is because witnesses often relocate, lose energy for cooperation, and have fading memories.
 However, records and documents do not present any such challenges to law enforcement.
 Instead, these cases require early, proactive steps.
 It is vital that people facing these types of accusations obtain legal counsel and start collecting records quickly.

 Asset seizure and forfeiture is a common feature to white collar crime prosecutions.
 The Government in interested in seizing and forfeiting funds it considers to be proceeds or instrumentalities of crime.
 This is especially significant because the seizure and forfeiture will directly affect the spouse and family as much as possible incarceration will.

 The former federal prosecutors at Varghese Summersett PLLC have an insider’s perspective on the investigation and prosecution of regulatory violations.
-We represent individuals, public and private corporations, both US and international, in all areas of white collar defense work, including internal investigations; government investigations, enforcement actions.
+We represent individuals, as well as public and private corporations, both U.S. and international, in all areas of white collar defense work, including internal investigations, government investigations, and enforcement actions.
 We have reviewed investigations done by dozens of federal regulatory and administrative agencies.
 We understand just how much is at stake in these cases and are adept at mounting effective defenses to these charges.
 Our team defends against regulatory bodies including:

 - The Department of Justice (DOJ)